Q. Who is Jessica Lauryn?

 Q. Of the books you’ve written, which one is your favorite?

 For years, Dangerous Proposal was my favorite story, for a variety of reasons not the least of which is that I fashioned the hero, Alec, to be like the sort of man I dream of meeting myself.
 I still love Alec’s story, but An Amorous Dance took me by surprise.
 In this second-chance romance, theater owner Hannah Rabourn battles for control of the world she loves against her greatest rival and former lover, Evan Masters.
 Evan wishes to have revenge for an injustice done to him long ago and he plots to take control of Rabourn Theater by way of persuasion…and seduction.
-I worked with a slightly older heroine and hero than I typically have in the past and I was amazed by the way these two characters and their story took off as two battled in the boardroom…and the bedroom!
+I worked with a slightly older heroine and hero than I typically have in the past and I was amazed by the way these two characters and their story took off as they battled in the boardroom…and the bedroom!
 Their feistiness and determination blows my mind and as I was reading An Amorous Dance for the hundredth time during the final edit, I found myself still laughing out loud at some of the nervy things that Evan says to Hannah during the course of the story.

 Q. What advice do you have for aspiring authors in regards to writing?